Zendaya: Fashion and media image

-Zendaya has served as the face of several major brands, including Beats Electronics, Material Girl, CoverGirl, and Chi Hair Care. and has modeled for designers such as Michael Kors and Dolce & Gabbana.
-In August 2013, she published her debut book, Between U and Me: How to Rock Your Tween Years with Style and Confidence, written to "help girls through the tougher parts of the tween years".
+Zendaya has served as the face of several major brands, including Beats Electronics, Material Girl, CoverGirl, and Chi Hair Care, and has modeled for designers such as Michael Kors and Dolce & Gabbana.
+In August 2013, Zendaya published her first book, Between U and Me: How to Rock Your Tween Years with Style and Confidence, which she wrote to "help girls through the tougher parts of the tween years".
 Two years later, she launched her first shoe collection, Daya—named after her childhood nickname—and followed it in November 2016 with her clothing line, Daya by Zendaya.
-The brand’s second collection was gender-fluid and offered a full range of sizes.
+The brand's second collection was gender-fluid and offered a full range of sizes.